StefanoPernat/HackingWithSwift/README.md

 ## Project IV: Easy Browser

-I used WebKit framework implmenting new VKWebView, implemented also some WKNavigationDelegate methods.
+I used WebKit framework implmenting new WKWebView, implemented also some WKNavigationDelegate methods.

 Used also a lot of other classes like URL, URLRequest, UIToolbar, UIProgressView and a lot more...

-Most important thing: I learned a little bit of KVO adding an observer to observe VKWebView estimatedProgress property.
+Most important thing: I learned a little bit of KVO adding an observer to observe WKWebView estimatedProgress property.
 Implemented observeValue method.

 > Remember to delete the observer once is not used, in this case not needed because I had only one VC, in case of a more complex app this is mandatory

 #### Project IV - Future edits

-add the option to load the list of website from a file
+Add the option to load the list of website from a file